 Installing a High Efficiency Faucet Aerator

-Installing a a low flow faucet aerator is an easy way to save on both your water and energy bills every month.
+Installing a high efficiency faucet aerator is an easy way to save on both your water and energy bills every month.
 It’s one of the fastest payback periods available in your home, in fact, and made our list of top ten water conservation tips over on PlanetSave.
-Most modern faucets come with an aerator rated around 2.5 Gallons Per Minute (GPM), and their older counterparts can be as high as 5GPM.
+Most modern faucets come with an aerator rated around 2.5 Gallons Per Minute (GPM), and their older counterparts can be as high as 5GPM, which is basically a fire hose.
 Installing a more efficient aerator, rated from .5GPM-1.5GPM can add up to significant savings.
 Just follow these easy steps to start saving without changing any of your daily routines.

 Things you’ll need for the job:

 - Channel lock pliers

 - Some sort of grippy cloth or rubber jar opener sort of material